Deutsche Post

 Deutsche Post (/de/, lit.
-'German Post') is a brand of DHL Group (listed as "Deutsche Post AG"), used for its domestic mail services in Germany.
+'German Post') is a DHL Group brand, (listed as "Deutsche Post AG"), used for its domestic mail services in Germany.
 The services offered under the brand are those of a traditional mail service, making the brand the successor of the former state-owned mail monopoly, Deutsche Bundespost.
-As of 2008, the monopoly for Deutsche Post on these services has expired.
+Deutsche Post's monopoly on these services expired in 2008.

 Products

 As of 2024, the following services are offered under the brand by DHL Group's Post & Parcel Germany (Post & Paket Deutschland) division: